Diagnostic Product · 5 Days

 Trust + Decision

 If deals only close when you're personally in the room, you don't have a motion — you have a dependency.
-Session 4 looks at whether the process is transferable, and what would break the moment someone else ran the call.
-Most founders already know the answer.
-This session makes it explicit and fixable.
+Session 4 looks at whether the process is transferable and what breaks the moment someone else runs the call.
+We close with synthesis: the primary constraint named precisely, and one concrete next move you can commit to before the engagement ends.

 SSpeedCreates attention